mark-mcdermott/rails-nuxt-flyio-circleci-devise/README.md

     - `git commit -m "Add Vitest"`
     - `git push`
     - Then the tests will start on CircleCI
-    - The `test` step should show green with one test passing
+    - The `vitest` step should show green with one test passing

 ## Tweak Frontend To Talk To Backend
 1. Let's configure our `nuxt.config.ts` to talk to the backend: